Jocelyn-JE/HeroCtrl/docs/myfindings.md

 ## Observed Behavior

 1. It seems incorrectly calling any endpoint or any invalid endpoint ie: `ZZ` returns only a `01` byte.
 2. In any other case, a valid endpoint returns a two byte response corresponding to the action performed.
 For example: `00 07` if we modified the FPS to 60 via `FS 07`.
+So maybe the first byte returned is the return code `00` for success and `01` for error.
 3. Some endpoints return more data, for example the `sx` endpoint returns 56 bytes with the camera status.
 4. Some endpoints don't require an OPTION, in that case the URL should be called without the `p=%OPTION` part.